RihardsVitols/16-chnannel-outdoor-light-and-sound-installation/README.md

 - cables

 place for improvement:
-- Some parts in PureData code can be optimized and simplified
+- Some parts in PureData code can be optimised and simplified
 - more advanced GPS transmitter for precision

 ### Electronics